Skip to content

 Families will find the city welcoming, respectful, and easy to navigate.

-Final Thoughts: Is Dubai Worth Visiting with Kids?
+Final Thoughts: Is Dubai Worth It with Kids?

 Absolutely.
 From beaches and malls to desert adventures and cultural experiences, Dubai offers something for every age group.
-A 72-hour visit is enough to experience its highlights — but you’ll likely leave planning your next trip.
+A 72-hour visit is enough to experience its highlights — but you will likely leave already planning your next trip.